yoshidayasutaka/mcp/src/core-mcp-server/awslabs/core_mcp_server/static/PROMPT_UNDERSTANDING.md

 -Use `awslabs.cost-analasys-mcp-server`  for analyzing AWS service costs
   - get_pricing_from_web: Get pricing information from AWS pricing webpage
   - get_pricing_from_api: Get pricing information from AWS Price List API
-  - generate_cost_analysis_report: Generate a detailed cost analysis report based on pricing data
+  - generate_cost_report: Generate a detailed cost analysis report based on pricing data

 -Use `awslabs.aws-documentation-mcp-server` for requesting specific AWS documentation
     - Use `search_documentation` when: You need to find documentation about a specific AWS service or feature